What No One Tells You About Turning 40: Embracing Change, Fear & Thriving in Midlife

 I remember a few years back in January, I was signing some paperwork and realized I had put last year's date on everything.
 Happens to me every year, so no big deal.
 But when I went to fix it, it hit me like a ton of bricks—this was a milestone year for me, and in a few months, I’d be turning 40.
 Me, 40?
 How did I end up being closer to retirement and officially middle-aged?
 My mind went into overdrive, and I was hit with a mix of emotions, including nostalgia for my younger days and a good dose of self-reflection, along with the endless question, ‘What’s next?’

 My dear millennials, if you were born in 1985, this year you’ll be turning 40.
 You’ve watched the world evolve in incredible ways—from cassette tapes and VHS to surfing the web, and now you’re stepping into a new decade packed with opportunities and wisdom.
-It's normal to start thinking about what you've achieved—or feel like you haven't.
+As you navigate through midlife changes, it's natural to contemplate your achievements—or feel as though there's still a long journey ahead.
 You've reached a crossroads in life, and suddenly, it seems like every future choice is on the table.

 👇Check out this must have merch for 40 year-olds!👇

 Honestly, turning 40 can feel like walking through a funhouse mirror maze, where each reflection screams, “Welcome to middle age!”
-If you hit this milestone without any preparation, it might seem a bit overwhelming.
-So to get ready for the wild ride that lies ahead, here are some physical and mental changes you can expect, helping you to embrace this new phase of life with style and a smile.
+If you hit this milestone without any preparation, the midlife changes might seem a bit overwhelming.
+So to get ready for the wild ride that lies ahead, here are some physical and mental health changes you can expect, helping you to embrace change at 40 with style and a smile.

-Slower Metabolism: Remember when you could inhale a pizza and lose two pounds the next day?
+Slower Metabolism: Remember when you could inhale a whole pizza and lose two pounds the next day?
 Yeah, those days are over.
 At 40, just using AI to create an image of your favorite meal can cause a shift in the scale the next day.
 This might sound like a broken record, but if you haven’t started a regular exercise routine and a balanced diet, now is the time to start.
-If you need some motivation to start exercising, this article can get you off on the right foot.
+If you need some motivation to start exercising, this article on Staying fit after 40 can get you off on the right foot.

 Pro tip: Learn to love vegetables and your body will thank you.
 And you don’t have to sacrifice good tasting food for health.
 Here are some of my favorite recipes.